Plank theorems and their applications: a survey

-\begin{proof} Let $D$ be the disk of radius $r$ centered at the origin and $B$ the upper half-sphere of radius $r$ centered at the origin.
+\begin{proof}[Proof of a special case of Tarski's problem] Let $D$ and $B$ denote the disk and the sphere of radius $r$ centered at the origin, respectively.
 Suppose that planks $P_1,P_2,\ldots, P_n$ cover $D$ and that each plank is entirely contained in $D$ (replacing $P_i$ with $P_i\cap D$ if needed).
-Then, the union of the vertical projections of the planks on $B$ covers the surface of $B$, which has area $2\pi r^2$.
-Thus, the sum of the lateral areas of the spherical segments formed by the intersection of the vertical projections of the $P_i$ with $B$ is at least $2\pi r^2$.
+Then, the union of the vertical projections of the planks on $B$ covers the surface of $B$, which has area $4\pi r^2$.
+Thus, the sum of the lateral areas of the spherical segments formed by the intersection of the vertical projections of the $P_i$ with $B$ is at least $4\pi r^2$.
 By \cref{Archimede}, it follows that

 whence $\sum_{i=1}^n w(P_i) \geq 2r = w(D)$. \end{proof}